getavalon/docs/pages/2.0/reference.md

 !!! note "Looking for API reference?"

-    See the auto-generated documentation for the [Avalon API](https://getavalon.github.io/core).
+    See the [auto-generated documentation](https://getavalon.github.io/core) for the Avalon API

 <br>
 <br>